Collections Agents: The Collector Behind the Agency Logo

 What does a collection agent do on a typical day?

 A collections agent manages an assigned account portfolio through calls, correspondence, and documentation.
 On a B2B desk, that means 60-80 contact attempts daily, 15-25 substantive conversations, and 5-12 documented promises to pay.
-The collector also handles dispute triage, documentation requests, and case notation.

 How many accounts does a debt collector handle?